andyw8/andyw8.github.io/_posts/2023-09-17-jumpstart-rails-pro-sorbet-tapioca.md

 With that done, we can now run `bundle exec standardrb --fix` which will add a `typed: false` entry to each file.

-On its own that doesn't do anything, but it prepares the way that we can use Spoom's bump:
+On its own that doesn't do anything, but it prepares the way that we can use Spoom.

+## Spoom

+Spoom consists of various tools, one of which is the `bump` command:

 ```sh
 bundle exec spoom bump